OISF/suricata/README.md

 The final QA runs takes a few hours minimally, and generally runs overnight.
 It currently runs:

-- extensive build tests on different OS', compilers, optimization levels, configure features
+- extensive build tests on different OS', compilers, optimization levels, configure features;
-- static code analysis using cppcheck, scan-build
+- static code analysis using cppcheck, scan-build;
-- runtime code analysis using valgrind, AddressSanitizer, LeakSanitizer
+- runtime code analysis using valgrind, AddressSanitizer, LeakSanitizer;
-- regression tests for past bugs
+- regression tests for past bugs;
-- output validation of logging
+- output validation of logging;
-- unix socket testing
+- unix socket testing;
-- pcap based fuzz testing using ASAN and LSAN
+- pcap based fuzz testing using ASAN and LSAN;
-- traffic replay based IDS and IPS tests
+- traffic replay based IDS and IPS tests.

 Next to these tests, based on the type of code change further tests can be run manually:

-- traffic replay testing (multi-gigabit)
+- traffic replay testing (multi-gigabit);
-- large pcap collection processing (multi-terabytes)
+- large pcap collection processing (multi-terabytes);
-- fuzz testing (might take multiple days or even weeks)
+- fuzz testing (might take multiple days or even weeks);
-- pcap based performance testing
+- pcap based performance testing;
-- live performance testing
+- live performance testing;
-- various other manual tests based on evaluation of the proposed changes
+- various other manual tests based on evaluation of the proposed changes.

 It's important to realize that almost all of the tests above are used as acceptance tests.
 If something fails, it's up to you to address this in your code.